mattspriggs/external-apis/README.md

     const apiKey = process.env.YOUR_API_KEY_NAME
     ```

+    The `.gitignore` file includes `.env` which makes sure our personal api keys are not pushed up to GitHub.
+It is good practice to provide a sample file for others that will use the repository _(such as facilitators or team members)_ to know where to obtain and how to include their key.

+    Create a `.env.sample` file:

+    ```
+    # Sign up for an api key at https://example.com/api-sign-up
+    YOUR_API_KEY_NAME=<api key>
+    ```

 </details>

 Some possibilities are listed below if you want a place to start, otherwise find one of your own!